+The MWRD was created to protect the region's drinking water supply across the city's front yard in Lake Michigan, but east under the DuSable Bridge and downstream along the Chicago River, the MWRD has also made a major impact safeguarding the city's attractive backyard, and ensuring Chicago's status as a world-renowned city with its unmistakable water resources.

 The agency's first projects, reversal of the Chicago and then the Calumet River, were engineering marvels that not only improved environmental conditions but also helped to distinguish the agency around the world.
 The monumental achievements set a tone of impressive environmental engineering accomplishments and scientific breakthroughs.
 From there, the Sanitary District built intercepting sewers, pumping stations and water reclamation plants to clean water.
 The agency's mission grew from protecting the lake to creating a new flourishing waterway system.
 These early advancements were followed by a century of innovation in water treatment technology.
 These early projects were effective and also well documented.
 The engineers surveying the property and construction activities also photographed their work, leaving behind an archive of 14,000 images.

 From 1955 through 1988, the District was called the Metropolitan Sanitary District of Greater Chicago.
 In order to provide a more accurate perception of functions and responsibilities, the name was changed again in 1989 to the Metropolitan Water Reclamation District of Greater Chicago.
 Over that time, we went on to construct tunnels and reservoirs, aeration stations, nutrient recovery facilities and green infrastructure projects.
 We now operate the world's largest water reclamation facility, the world's largest nutrient recovery facility, the world's largest wastewater treatment ultra-violet (UV) installation, and the world's largest combined sewer reservoir.

 Today, the MWRD is working to reduce the impact of flooding while also recovering resources.
-In its daily role, the MWRD strives to protect the health and safety of the public throughout a 882.1-squaremile service area across Cook County, protecting the quality of the water supply source in Lake Michigan, improving the quality of water in watercourses in its service area, protecting business and homes from flood damages, and managing water as a vital resource for the area.
-The MWRD serves approximately 10.35 million people each day, including 5.25 million residents of Chicago and 128 suburban communities.
-The MWRD was created to protect the region's drinking water supply across the city's front yard in Lake Michigan, but east under the DuSable Bridge and downstream along the Chicago River, the MWRD has also made a major impact safeguarding the city's attractive backyard, and ensuring Chicago's status as a world-renowned city with mistakable water resources
+In its daily role, the MWRD strives to protect the health and safety of the public throughout a 882.1-square-mile service area across Cook County, protecting the quality of the water supply source in Lake Michigan, improving the quality of water in watercourses in its service area, protecting business and homes from flood damages, and managing water as a vital resource for the area.
+The MWRD serves an equivalent population of 10.35 million people each day, including 5.25 million residents of Chicago and 128 suburban communities, 4.5 million in the commercial and industrial sector, and a combined sewer overflow equivalent of 0.6 million people.

+ESSENTIAL SERVICES